Audrey Flack

 Self Portrait (The Memory)

-In this intimate self-portrait Flack paints her own image with muted, sombre tones and anxious, agitated brush marks.
+In this intimate self-portrait Flack painted her own image with muted, sombre tones and anxious, agitated brush marks.
 With one hand on her hip and the other jutting forward she appears confident with her identity as an artist.
 Gazing outwards at the viewer, she has a contemplative expression.
 Between 1952 and 1960 Flack painted a series of self-portraits which borrowed their sombre tone from Rembrandt's work.
 We find this connection not only in the subject matter but in the use of earthy colors also.
 Elements of Flack's previous expressionist style had by now developed into narrative, figurative subject matter, which she painted by looking into a mirror.
 Her numerous portraits of the time document a journey of artistic and personal exploration.
 This painting - subtitled The Memory - was made just after Flack's father had died.
-In painting her own image Flack subverts the traditional male/female role of voyeur/muse by performing both, her aim being to break with the stereotypical image of the glamorous 1950s American woman.
+In painting her own image Flack subverted the traditional male/female role of voyeur/muse by performing both, her aim being to break with the stereotypical image of the glamorous 1950s American woman.

 Oil on canvas - Miami University Art Museum, Oxford, Ohio